MapStory/Learning/modules/module5.md

 And here we've zoomed in a bit more over Europe, the Middle East and North Africa to more clearly depict the different graduated sizes of each ISIS attack feature.
 We can clearly see that some more major attacks occured in Paris, Nigeria, and Turkey and that many smaller attacks have occurred along the North African coast.

 ![](images/Screen Shot 2019-01-27 at 3.23.35 PM.jpg)\

-### Tasks

-Now it's your turn!
-If possible, return to the StoryScape you worked on in the Composer 1.0 Module.
-If not, then start a new StoryScape.
-Complete the following actions:

-- [x] Find a point StoryLayer that has a numerical attribute to add to your StoryScape.
-Apply a graduated style.
-- [x] Find a polygon layer that has a numerical attribute to add to your StoryScape.
-Apply a Choropleth style.
-- [x] Save your StoryScape and re-publish it.
-Send the link to a colleague to review.

 ## Lesson 2: Using Icons Commons for point Storylayers
 ##### Objective